UNFmontreal/Dcm2Bids/README.md

 ## Issues

-We work hard to make sure `dcm2bids` is robust.
+We work hard to make sure `dcm2bids` is robust and we welcome comments and questions to make sure it meets your use case!
+Here's our preferred workflow:
-Nevertheless there are two ways of reporting an issue:

-- You are a github user we encourage you to use [issue][dcm2bids-issues].

-- You are not a github user you can post your issue on [Neurostars][neurostars] with `dcm2bids` as an optional tag.
-The tag is really important otherwise it will be difficult for us to find your post.
+- If you have a usage question, please post your issue on Neurostars with `dcm2bids` as an optional tag.
+The tag is really important because Neurostars will only notify us if the tag is present.

+- If you think you've found a bug, please open an issue here.
+To do this, you'll need a GitHub account.
+See our [contributing guide][dcm2bids-contributing] for more details.

 [bids]: http://bids.neuroimaging.io/
 [bids-examples]: https://github.com/bids-standard/bids-examples